Murder of Ennis Cosby: Media criticism

 National media received criticism for its early coverage of Cosby's murder.
 A news helicopter from local station KTLA had captured aerial footage of Cosby lying dead on the road on January 16, and included closeups of his body.
 The footage was broadcast by CNN later that day.
 This prompted outrage from CNN viewers, who had not been warned that graphic footage was about to be shown.
-The network received hundreds of calls of complaint, and anchor Bobbie Battista apologized on air for broadcasting the footage.
+CNN received hundreds of calls of complaint, and anchor Bobbie Battista apologized on air for broadcasting the footage.
 KTLA itself had not shown the footage, as it was deemed too graphic by the station's standards.

 In the hours after Cosby's death, photographers and news cameras gathered outside Bill and Camille Cosby's Manhattan home.
 Bill Cosby, returning home from the studio in Queens after being informed of Ennis' death, was met with a "media circus" outside his home.
 When pressed for quotes by reporters, Cosby said of his son, "He was my hero."
 The family began making plans for a burial, and chose a private funeral in Shelburne, to avoid the media.

 Journalist Howard Rosenberg of the Los Angeles Times wrote, "CNN carelessly crossed a line Thursday by airing a tasteless close-up of the body of Bill Cosby's murdered son, Ennis, lying in a pool of blood...
 Will another line be crossed by media badgering his famous father and the rest of his grieving family for comments about his death?"

 On January 18, two days after the murder, the Fox News Channel issued a statement saying its employees "will not stake out the home of actor Bill Cosby or attempt to contact any member of the Cosby family for comment about the death of Mr. Cosby's son."
 The family issued a statement saying, "We do not accept people coming to our homes, because this is a time we want to ourselves to find solutions to questions in our hearts."

 Rosenberg also criticized Los Angeles CBS affiliate KCBS-TV; KCBS "Action News" for blurring out the face of the sole witness, Stephanie Crane.
 However, they had already shown footage of her at the scene, and journalist Harvey Levin had identified her as the witness.
 Crane, the maternal aunt of actresses Melissa Gilbert and Sara Gilbert, went into hiding and avoided the media despite being offered "a small fortune" by tabloids to sell her story.